 VI.Y.5.
 If an SI receives a D or an F in any class at the semester grading period, they will be removed from their SI position for academic support services.

 VI.Y.6.
 As such, SI students will receive credit as a two (2) semester elective course.
 UHS administration shall ensure that the SI class has an appropriate TUSD course number.

+VI.Y.7.
+Student Instructors shall receive a Pass/Fail grade, not a letter grade for their participation in the course

+VI.Y.8.
+As per FERPA guidelines and TUSD Governing Board Policy, no Student Instructor or student/office aid will have access to other student’s grades or records nor will they be permitted to grade or assign grades.
 (Res 27-6, 5/13/2014)